 Vice President, Research

-As Director of Communications, Julia leads the communications, marketing, and stakeholder relations portfolio for the Foundation.
-Her mission is to bring vision, creativity, and expertise to advance the Foundation’s impacts and brand as BC’s health research funding agency.
-She leads a team responsible for an array of initiatives and programs, including branding, public relations, stakeholder engagement, digital marketing, events, and sponsorships.
+As director of communications at Michael Smith Health Research BC, Julia leads a large portfolio including communications, marketing, and stakeholder relations.
+Her mission is to bring vision, creativity, and expertise to advance the organization’s impacts and develop the brand story for the new organization.
+She leads and mentors a team responsible for an array of initiatives and programs, including government relations, corporate storytelling, brand development and advancement, stakeholder engagement, and digital marketing.

-Julia is a senior communications professional with over 15 years experience working in both private and public sector organizations.
-Prior to joining MSFHR, she managed the communications portfolios at adMare BioInnovations, Genome British Columbia, and the University of British Columbia’s Office of Community Affairs.
+Prior to this role, she had increasingly senior communications roles at adMare BioInnovations, Genome British Columbia, and the University of British Columbia’s Office of Community Affairs.